-My assigned blog for November is The Inquiring Chef, which I’m actually rather familiar with, considering it’s been on my blog reader for the past few months.
+I was super-excited to learn my assigned blog for November is The Inquiring Chef, because I've had it saved on my newsreader for the past few months.

-The blog is written by Jess, an American expat living in Thailand, and is full of beautiful photos and stories about her life overseas.
-I adore her posts – they honestly make me want to dash onto the next flight to Bangkok, just so I can experience (and eat) all the wonderfulness of Thailand firsthand.
+The blogger behind The Inquiring Chef is Jess, an American expat living in Thailand.
+My favourite thing about her blog is the beautiful photos and stories about her life overseas.
+They make me want to immediately hop on the next flight to Bangkok, just so I can experience (and eat) all the wonderfulness of Thailand firsthand.

-Not surprisingly, along with all of her stories about life in Thailand, Jess also shares a lot of Thai recipes on her blog, many of which I already had bookmarked for a rainy day.
+Not surprisingly, along with all of her stories about life in Thailand, Jess also shares a lot of Thai recipes on her blog.
+I already have several of them bookmarked for a rainy day.

-Actually, make that a metaphorical rainy day, as opposed to a literal one.
-Even though I had every intention making one of her delicious curries, my plans were foiled by a rain-soaked weekend that preceded the arrival of Hurricane Sandy (which, thankfully, didn’t hit Toronto nearly as hard as it did in New York or New Jersey).
+Even though I had every intention making one of her delicious curries, my best-laid plans were foiled by a rain-soaked weekend that preceded the arrival of Hurricane Sandy.
+(Which, thankfully, didn't hit Toronto nearly as hard as it did in New York or New Jersey.)

-In a rather serendipitous way, this curry turned out to be the perfect antidote to a cold, grey and miserable rainy day, particularly when ladled onto a fluffy pile of brown basmati rice and consumed on a cozy spot on the couch with a non-stop stream of True Blood on the TV to keep us company.
+In a rather serendipitous way, this curry turned out to be the perfect antidote to a cold, grey, miserable rainy day.
+We ladled it onto a fluffy pile of brown basmati rice and curled up on the couch with a non-stop stream of True Blood on the TV to keep us company.

-The biggest change I made to the original recipe was to add the spices to the browned onions and potatoes instead of toasting them dry (since my spices are fairly fresh, and I find dry toasting is more effective on whole spices than ground).
+The biggest change I made to the original recipe was to add the spices to the browned onions and potatoes instead of toasting them dry, because I was working with relatively fresh spices.

 I'm not going to pretend it's on par with the curries we can get at our favourite Indian place, most likely because it doesn't contain a staggering amount of ghee.